abondar24/JavaAsyncDemo/README.md

 26. List Buffer (lbc) - Usage of list buffer and calculation of average in the list.
 27. Back Pressure (bpc) - Back pressure functionality implemented via JavaRX.
 28. Scheduler Subscribe (ssc) - Usage of  subscription to scheduler.
 29. Scheduler Observe (soc) - Usage of observe on scheduler.
+30. Scheduler Combo (scc) - Combination of  Scheduler Subscribe and Observe.

 ## Build and run
 ````yaml